Strong Completeness of Provability Logic for Uncountable Languages: Strong Completeness of )

 \section{Strong Completeness of $\mathsf{GL}(\mathbb{P}$)}

-In this section we introduce a natural class of topological spaces that yield strong completeness of $\mathsf{GL}(\mathbb{P})$ for uncountable languages $\mathbb{P}$.
+In this section we introduce natural classes of topological spaces that yield strong completeness of $\mathsf{GL}(\mathbb{P})$ and $\mathsf{GL}.3(\mathbb{P})$ for uncountable languages $\mathbb{P}$.
 This construction generalizes the notion of an $\omega$-bouquet, originally defined in \cite{aguilera2017strong} to establish the strong completeness of $\mathsf{GL}$.